cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/how-to-submit-a-job-to-slurm.md

 ## Which servers can you submit jobs from?

 Jobs can be submitted to Slurm from any of the [sci servers]({{% ref "sci-servers" %}}).
-Check the current list of machines on that page.
+Check the current list of servers on that page.

 ## Method 1: Submit via a Slurm job script